diveBarKaraoke/divebar_karaoke_creation_guide/docs/banned_bands.rst

 * Smashing Pumpkins - Seem to arbitrarily block and unblock content over time
 * De La Soul - Reservoir Media Management - Sometimes block/unblock content
 * The Pogues - Transmetropolitan
+* Steam Powered Giraffe - many (all?) songs as of ~May 2025
+* Panic At the Disco! - Don't Let the Lights Go Out (Oct 2022) - WMG on behalf of Fueled By Ramen/Atlantic

 How to Use this Info
 --------------------